proost/datasize/README.md

 This package is inspired by [https://github.com/c2h5oh/datasize]()

-There are two differences
+There are two differences:
-    * one is that this package divides binary units and decimal units into separate constants.
+1. one is that this package divides binary units and decimal units into separate constants.
-    * the other is that this package allows parsing of string which value is floating point number.
+2. the other is that this package allows parsing of string which value is floating point number.

 So, this package is almost same except for the above two points.